General Application for GST/HST Rebates

 You can apply for a rebate of an amount if:

-Amounts paid in error – If you believe you paid an amount as GST/HST in error to a supplier, you can request a refund or credit of the amount from the supplier instead of applying for a rebate under reason code 1C.
+Amounts paid in error – If you believe you paid an amount in error as GST/HST to a supplier, you can request a refund or credit of the amount from the supplier instead of applying for a rebate under reason code 1C.
 This is often the simplest way for you to recover the amount.
 If the supplier gives you a refund or credit, you are no longer eligible for a rebate because the amount you paid in error has already been refunded or credited to you.
 If you cannot get a refund or credit from the supplier (for example, if the supplier refuses to refund the amount or goes out of business), you can apply for a rebate of that amount under reason code 1C.

 Note